Trauma Symposium

 Event overview

-This event presents an opportunity to learn from leading experts across surgery, emergency medicine, doctors, nursing, and rehabilitation and allied health, across Australia and Aotearoa New Zealand, offering a holistic view of trauma care.
+Learn from leading experts across surgery, emergency medicine, doctors, nursing, and rehabilitation and allied health, across Australia and Aotearoa New Zealand, offering a holistic view of trauma care.
+The 2025 Trauma Symposium will explore this spectrum of injury from the significant single event to the multiple concussions and will look at the causes, treatment and options for prevention.
+Join us for one or both days - it's up to you.

-Theme: Navigating the brain injury spectrum: From severe trauma to concussion
+Theme: Navigating the brain injury spectrum

 Dates: 21 - 22 November 2025